nomad-coe/nomad-parser-cp2k/README.md

 ## Engines
-Basically all the "engines", that is the modules that parse certain type of files, are reusable as is in other parsers.
+Basically all the "engines", that is the modules that parse certain type of files, are reusable in other parsers.
 They could be put into a common repository where other developers can improve and extend them.
 One should also write tests for the engines that would validate their behaviour and ease the performance analysis.